relund/gHActionsDeployR/README.md

 - Modify `script.R` with the R script you need to run (currently just append content to the `data.csv` file).

-- Currently the workflow run every minute and on push (see `.github/workflows/run_script.yaml`).
+- Currently the workflow run on push (see `.github/workflows/run_script.yaml` or using cron).